 Please note that MCPs must include a written summary of any progress made toward implementing their Targeted Interventions in each LEA in the response to Question 1 of the Bi-Quarterly Report.
-This summary should provide an explanation of any linked or attached documentation and how those documents support the described progress and must be self-contained (i.e., contain all the information needed to understand the response to a question without needing to reference the information contained in other deliverables or other question responses within the submission).
+This summary should provide an explanation of any linked or attached documentation and how the documents support the described progress and must be self-contained (i.e., contain all information necessary to understand the response to a question without needing to reference the information contained in other deliverables or other responses within the submission).